|

 Education: Rochester Institute of Technology [Fine Art Photography]; American Film Institute [AFI], Los Angeles [graduated in 1972]; Graduate Film Program at New York University's Department of Film and Television [NYU] [MA in 1975].

-Career: At the AFI he started his collaboration with fellow student David Lynch on the film 'Eraserhead’ [it took 4 years to make this film, which was mostly shot at night].
+Career: At the AFI he started his collaboration with fellow student David Lynch on the film 'Eraserhead'.
 Ph student and educational films.

-Ph numerous commercials dir by Paul Meijer, Michael Haussman, Walter Kehr, Anthony Atanasio, Barry Sonnenfeld, Ang Lee, David Lynch, a.o.
+Ph numerous commercials dir by Paul Meijer, Michael Haussman, Walter Kehr, Anthony Atanasio, Barry Sonnenfeld, Ang Lee, David Lynch, Johan Renck (2010, 'The Tip'; for Armani), a.o.

 Appeared in the doc's 'Jonathan Ross Presents for One Week Only: David Lynch' [1990, Andy Harries], 'Visions of Light: The Art of Cinematography' [1991] & 'Mysteries of Love' [2002, Jeffrey Schwarz; ph: Eric Brubaker].